jundalisay/superb/content/en/research/socrates/phaedo/chapter-8.md

-+++
+---
-title= "Forms and Opposites"
+title: "Forms and Opposites"
+heading: "Chapter 8"
+date: 2015-09-23
+image: "/covers/phaedo.jpg"
-heading= "Chapter 8 of The Simple Phaedo by Plato" date= 2015-09-23 image= "/covers/phaedo.jpg" description= "The opposite will never be opposed to itself.
+description: "The opposite will never be opposed to itself.
 One thing is hot, another is cold.
 But these are not the same as fire and snow.
 Heat is different from fire.
-Cold is different from snow." linkb= "/research/socrates/phaedo/chapter-7" linkbtext= "Chapter 7" linkf= "/research/socrates/phaedo/chapter-9" linkftext= "Chapter 9" icon= "/icons/soc.png"
+Cold is different from snow"
-+++
+icon: "/icons/socrates.png"
+---

 {{< l a="Socrates" >}}